Musings

 “Four minutes til the next 1,” Mr. Magpie informs me, grabbing my hand as we walk-run toward the Subway.

 We make that stilted New Yorker small-talk on the train: conversation in shorthand or even in silence, locking eyes, for example, over the man leaning against one of the poles, preventing anyone else from comfortably hanging on without rubbing her fists all over his tweed jacket.
-(Just, why do people do this?!
-How rude!)
 Mr. Magpie knows, instinctively, why I am making these eyes, and he rolls his own, and grimaces.

-We emerge in TriBeCa, or West Village, maybe — ascending to a restaurant that makes us feel like a million bucks given its solicitous wait-staff and its discreet maitre d’ and its overlong list of complicated cocktails and its $19 appetizers and —
+We emerge in TriBeCa, or West Village, maybe — ascending to a restaurant that makes us feel terribly alive and in conversation with the world.
+We note the discreet maitre d’ and the overlong list of complicated cocktails and the $27 appetizers and —

 Mainly —